rgolubtsov/rgolubtsov.github.io/src/data/docs/ubuntusrv/ubuntu-jammy-powered-by-wsl-2-and-hyper-v.md

 *28th of October, 2023*

-**Beware:** These are specifically tailored instructions &ndash; your mileage may vary.
+**Beware:** These are relatively custom-tailored instructions &ndash; your mileage may vary.

 *Currently one may find here only raw, simply dumped, bare CLI commands, one-by-one.
 But their execution sequences will definitely be accompanied with instructions, comments, and explanations a little bit later. &ndash; Think of this article as in progress for a while.*

-Create a specific user account for daily operations and provide it power user privileges:
+Create a specific user account for daily operations and provide it with power user privileges:

 ```
 $ sudo adduser <username>